The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Closed Range Results for Global Lipschitz Domains

 In this section we turn to domains that are not necessarily cubes anymore.
 Let $\Xi\subset\rt$ be open, and let

 be an \textbf{admissible bi-Lipschitz transformation}, cf.~Appendix \ref{sec:transtheo}.
 The next theorem asserts that admissible transformations preserve closedness of the range.

 The domains in question are called global Lipschitz domains defined as follows.
-We say $\om$ is a \textbf{global strong Lipschitz domain}, if there exists an open cuboid $\Xi\subset\rt$ and an admissible bi-Lipschitz transformation $\Phi$ such that $\Phi(\Xi)=\om$.
-Correspondingly, we define the \textbf{number of directions of boundedness} by $\db_{\om} \coloneqq\db_{Q}$.
+We say $\om$ is a \textbf{global Lipschitz domain}, if there exists an open cuboid $Q\subset\rt$ and an admissible bi-Lipschitz transformation $\Phi$ such that $\Phi(Q)=\om$.
+Correspondingly, we define the \textbf{number of directions of boundedness} by $\db_{\om}\coloneqq\db_{Q}$.